Lucas Rafael Bennazar Ortiz

-Lucas Rafael Bennazar Ortiz (born February 7, 1969 in Guaynabo) is a Puerto Rican sport shooter.
+Lucas Rafael Bennazar Ortiz (born February 7, 1969) is a Puerto Rican sport shooter.
 At age thirty-five, Bennazar made his official debut for the 2004 Summer Olympics in Athens, where he competed in two shotgun events.
 He placed twenty-seventh in the men's trap, with a score of 112 points, tying his position with France's Yves Tronc and Italy's Marco Venturini.
 Few days later, he competed for his second event, the double trap, where he was able to fire 3 sets of 50 shots, for an overall total score of 122 points, finishing only in twenty-third place.

 At the 2008 Summer Olympics in Beijing, Bennazar competed for the second time in the men's double trap, an event which was later dominated by U.S. shooter Walton Eller.
 In the qualifying rounds, Bennazar fired a total of 123 shots in three different sets, finishing only in seventeenth place.